Transport in Greenland: Water transport

 There are ports at Ilulissat, Kangerlussuaq, Qaqortoq, Narsaq, Nuuk, Aasiaat and Sisimiut.
 Several other towns have also small ports.
 The main users of the harbours are Royal Arctic Line, Arctic Umiaq Line and Eimskip.
 Royal Arctic Line, in cooperation with Eimskip, organises container shipping with regular sailings from Denmark and Iceland.
 Arctic Umiaq Line runs a passenger ship which also carries freight.
+Nuuk is a major international port, and the overwhelming part of domestic transports from Nuuk are by ship.
 The distance from Denmark to Nuuk by ship is 3,800 kilometres (2,400 mi/2,000 nmi/4 days at 20 knots), so more perishable foodstuff is imported by air.

 There are no car ferries in or to Greenland.
 It is possible to transport cars as container freight with Royal Arctic Line (both domestic and from Denmark).
 Passengers must travel by another method.
 This is done mostly when moving or buying a car, not normally when travelling, as there is no large road network anywhere.

 Many of the tourists to Greenland arrive by cruise ship.